RichieOrito/pitchIdea/README.md

 <p>

 * A user can pick a category/add theirs and be able to pitch an idea on any category they are interested in.
-* Uses upvotes and downvotes.
+* Can upvote and downvote a comment.

 </p>